open-world-agents/open-world-agents/README.md

 Open World Agents is a comprehensive framework for building AI agents that interact with desktop applications through vision, keyboard, and mouse control.
 Complete toolkit from data capture to model training and evaluation:

-- **OWA Core & Environment**: Asynchronous, event-driven interface for real-time agents with dynamic plugin activation
+- **OWA Core & Environment**: Asynchronous, event-driven interface for real-time agents with zero-configuration plugin system
 - **Data Capture & Format**: High-performance desktop recording with `OWAMcap` format - a specialized file format that captures screen recordings, keyboard/mouse events, and window information with nanosecond precision, powered by [mcap](https://mcap.dev/)
 - **Environment Plugins**: Pre-built plugins for desktop automation, screen capture, and more
 - **CLI Tools**: Command-line utilities for recording, analyzing, and managing agent data